 From: All Around the World, to: UAS Technikum Wien

-“In the beginning, our Master’s degree program was only offered in German,” says Acting Program Director of Telecommunications and Internet Technologies, Dr. Thomas Sommer, “but we soon discovered that there were so many international students right from the start who were interested in our Master’s.
+“In the beginning, our Master’s degree program was only offered in German,” says Acting Program Director of Telecommunications and Internet Technologies, “but we soon discovered that there were so many international students right from the start who were interested in our Master’s.
 As they were becoming more and more, we decided to have, instead of the two German groups that we initially developed, one international group as well.”
 Today, Telecommunications and Internet Technologies offers one German speaking group and one English speaking group, where international students from all over the world, from the various countries and cultures come together to study.
 “We are glad to see that all of them get on well and also learn a lot from each other.
 We are enriched by the backgrounds of our international students and hope that they also profit from us.
-We are very pleased that we have developed into a truly international degree program,” Mr Sommer proudly announces.
+We are very pleased that we have developed into a truly international degree program,” Program Director proudly announces.
 In the following, three of our international students and the administrative assistant of the degree program talk about their experiences in Vienna, what they miss about home and why it is important to find a place for “Aperitivo” in Vienna:

 - Aida VEISPAHIC